NabilAbdelouahed/ansible-sandbox/README.md

 * All containers are on the same Docker network to allow hostname-based access.
 * SSH is configured to run in each container (`CMD ["/usr/sbin/sshd", "-D"]`).
-* `/home/ansible` in the control container is mapped to `./volumes/control` for persistence and easy editing.

 * You can modify the Dockerfiles to include additional tools or customize users.
-* Passwords are not stored in the `inventory.ini` file for security reasons.
-The containers include user accounts with preset passwords configured at build time.
-The Ansible control node connects to target containers via SSH using these accounts, and password authentication is handled separately (e.g., via `sshpass` or SSH keys)

 ##  Resources